 So I waited.

-After the cake cooled I cut another slice that held up enough to get a bit.
+After the cake cooled I cut another slice that held up enough to get a bite.

 That was the worst tasting cake I have ever tasted in my life!

 The next morning I awoke to a family member saying, "That was a delicious cake, wasn't it?
-I like that."
+I liked that."

 It seemed the strong, nothing-but-vinegar taste was morphing.

 It turned into a moist, delicious Chocolate Wacky Cake with a delectable frosting, that I will make again and again.